Post your loglines. Get and give feedback.

 But Mark’s conflicted: should he carry out his duty?
 Or should he help the prisoners escape and risk the Japanese getting their hands on the bomb?
 When Harry and Private Kenji lay down their lives in a desperate attempt to preserve their secret plans, it becomes tragically clear to Mark what he has to do.
 Mark disregards orders, and, with Yunmei’s help, leads the POWs in a thrilling underground escape.

 With the POWs on the run and three US destroyers offshore to rescue them, Lieutenant Shiro decides his only chance left for glory is to detonate the bomb himself, killing all the POWs and the thousands of sailors on board those US ships.
 Redemption can still be his!

 After Mark and Yunmei get the POWs to a fishing boat on the beach, Mark races on foot to the other side of the island where, under the shadow of the bomb, in the shallows of the lagoon, he and Shiro face off.
 Shiro reveals to Mark that it’s Mark’s commitment to duty that has inspired him, before lunging to detonate the bomb.
 Mark rushes to stop him.
 The water turns red as their knives slash and thrust.
 Sharks threaten to eat both the victor and vanquished.
 Shiro manages to insert the detonation keys, his finger over the button... when Mark stops him.
 Permanently.

-With the bomb safe, and everyone sworn to secrecy, Mark returns home - realising it’s time to step out from under his war-hero father’s shadow; and wanting to make up for neglecting his own wife and son.
+With the bomb safe and everyone sworn to secrecy, Mark returns home, wanting to make up for neglecting his wife and son, and realizing it’s time to step out from under his war-hero father’s shadow.
 And thanks to Mark, Yunmei returns to China to be with her own son, whom she feared was dead.